Atif Choudhury

 Program Manager

 Atif Choudhury is a Program Manager with the Rule of Law Collaborative (ROLC), which he joined in February 2021.
+Atif managed ROLC’s former project supporting workers in Bangladesh and its ongoing project supporting think tanks in Sri Lanka as well as its five-country research project analyzing foreign development practices in South Asia.
 Before joining ROLC, he was a Senior Program Associate with the Carter Center’s China Program, where he managed programming and conducted research on U.S.-China relations and Africa-U.S.-China issues.

-He is a blogger and writer whose works have been featured in The Oxford Political Review, The Diplomat, The Carter Center’s U.S-China Perception Monitor, the Huffington Post, the Dhaka Tribune, William and Mary Law School’s the Comparative Jurist, the Vanderbilt Political Review, and the Advocates for International Development Student Blog.
-Atif has native-level conversational fluency in Bangla and Sylheti, and elementary fluency in Spanish.
+Atif’s works have been featured in The Oxford Political Review, The Diplomat, The Carter Center’s U.S-China Perception Monitor, the Huffington Post, the Dhaka Tribune, William and Mary Law School’s the Comparative Jurist, the Vanderbilt Political Review, and the Advocates for International Development Student Blog.
 He holds an LL.M. in Public International Law from Queen Mary University of London, a J.D. from William and Mary Law School, and a B.A. in Political Science and Medicine, Health & Society from Vanderbilt University.